Human handover: Seamlessly transfer chats to Live Agents

 Average Wait Time (AWT), also known as Average Speed of Answer (ASA), is the average time a customer has to wait in a queue.
 The wait time differs based on the average handle time.
 American Express study found that the maximum amount of time callers were willing to wait was a whopping 13 minutes.

 Measuring waiting or queue time helps to understand whether your chat support is over-utilized and may not perform effectively.
 With live chat, you can handle multiple chats simultaneously which reduces the queue time significantly.
+Here are the key ways you can reduce the wait time:

 Websites are one of the main sources for businesses to acquire leads.
 By implementing live chat, prospects can be converted into leads by proactive engagement with personalized messages at the right time.

 Tracking this chat performance metric helps in identifying the number of visitors converting successfully out of the total number of website visitors.
 If the conversion rate is low, it means you have to improve your website engagement strategies.
+Assisting customers in real time develops trust and improves the brand experience.

-Another live chat KPI that is essential to track the missed out chats.
+Another live chat KPI is essential to track missed chats.
 The main purpose of live chat is to use the power of analytics and make it actively available to your prospects and customers.
-If you are missing out on chats for whatever may be reason, it has a negative impact on your brand reputation.
+If you are missing out on chats for whatever may be the reason, it has a negative impact on your brand reputation.
+INC says, “51% of consumers say a business needs to be available 24×7.”

 Missed chats are gone opportunities for you to engage with customers and prospects.
 It mainly depends upon your availability.
 If your team is missing a lot of chats it means you do not have enough resources to handle chat conversations effectively or the agents are not deployed at the specific time.
+Here are key tips to combat the missed conversations scenario:

 Tags help you to understand what common queries are coming to live chat.
-If we are getting many chats where the topics are about shipping info, sales-related query, demo schedule, pricing, etc, then it shows that the information is not clear to the customer on the website.
+If we are getting many chats where the topics are about shipping info, sales-related queries, demo schedule, pricing, etc, then it shows that the information is not clear to the customer on the website.
+It is good to use chat tags as a live chat metric as it gives you information about what are the areas you need to improve.

 For e.g. Out of 30 tags received, say 10 are for shipping duration, 10 are for pricing.
 It means you provide relevant information about shipping time and pricing on the support section to provide customers all details in one go.